 The names of all students receiving services under the Individuals with Disabilities Education Act (IDEA) via an IEP or ISP services must be entered in the Student Information System (SIS) in order to generate an approval record in I-Star.
 You must enter the student's resident district and school.
-For selected fund codes, you must also enter the student's serving district and school.
+You also must enter the student's serving district and school for selected fund codes.
 In general, the resident district and/or the special education cooperative to which that district belongs are authorized to report student data.
 However, the serving district for nonpublic parochial students with an ISP who are being served outside their resident district must report these students (Fund Code L only) as long as the student is not dually enrolled.

-If a student has changed resident districts but will be claimed for a portion of the 2022-23 school year in the reporting district, add the student's end date in I-Star and complete the Reason for Exit.
+Add a student's end date in I-Star and complete the Reason for Exit if the student has changed resident districts but will be claimed for a portion of the 2024-25 school year in the reporting district.
 The end date entered in I-Star must align with the exit date recorded in SIS.